 This website is a fabulous place to find how to to teach almost anything related to reading.
 It has materials, how to sheets and even video that show you how to do it.
 The modules on Response to Intervention (RTI) are particular well developed with guidance presentations from leading researchers in the field.
 It includes resources for preschool through high school.

-This is an excellent website for resources and professional development webminars in teaching reading.
+This is an excellent website for resources and professional development webinars in teaching reading.
 Their partner website for ELL is just as excellent (see below).
-My favorite part are the webminars and teaching materials.
+My favorite part are the webinars and teaching materials.
 See them from the comfort of your desk.

 helping children learn to read and succeed at school.
 Developed by the Reading Rockets project, Colorín Colorado features practical information for Spanish-speaking parents, beautiful illustrations from Caldecott Award-winning